Attention Deficit Hyperactivity Disorder (ADHD)

 - Behavioral therapy also teaches a person how to monitor his or her behavior and give oneself praise or rewards for acting in a desired way, such as controlling anger or thinking before acting.

-- Parents, teachers, and family members give positive or negative feedback for certain behaviors and help establish clear rules, chore lists, and other structured routines to help a person control his or her behavior.
+- Parents, teachers, and The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. members give positive or negative feedback for certain behaviors and help establish clear rules, chore lists, and other structured routines to help a person control his or her behavior.

 - Therapists teach children social skills, such as how to wait their turn, share toys, ask for help, or respond to teasing.
 Learning to read facial expressions and the tone of voice in others, and how to respond appropriately can also be part of social skills training.